ethdebug/format/_sources/format.md.txt

 ### Jump Resolution

-The EVM allows jumping to an arbitrary values on the stack (subject to the restriction that the destination has a corresponding JUMPDEST opcode).
+The EVM allows jumping to arbitrary values on the stack (subject to the restriction that the destination has a corresponding JUMPDEST opcode).
 This makes construction of a static control flow graph challenging (albeit not impossible).
 The format should provide reasonable hints about possible targets of jump commands.